Acuant/iOSSDKV11/README.md

 	enum AcuantFaceType : Int {

-	    case NONE //No face
+	    case NONE // No face

-	    case FACE_TOO_CLOSE //face is too close camera
+	    case FACE_TOO_CLOSE // face is too close camera

-	    case FACE_MOVED //face moved from its original position
+	    case FACE_MOVED // face moved from its original position

-	    case FACE_TOO_FAR //face is too far from camera
+	    case FACE_TOO_FAR // face is too far from camera

 	    case FACE_NOT_IN_FRAME // face is not in frame

-	    case FACE_GOOD_DISTANCE //face is good distance and in frame }
+	    case FACE_GOOD_DISTANCE // face is good distance and in frame }

 	public protocol AcuantHGLiveFaceCaptureDelegate {